Is an Energy Performance Certificate (EPC) important for selling my home?

 - An energy performance certificate (an EPC) is a standardised document which ranks properties in terms of energy efficiency, and which home sellers have to provide to potential buyers.

 - EPCs include information about the property’s energy use and costs as well as recommendations about how to make it more efficient and cheaper to run.
 Properties are ranked from A to G, A being the most energy efficient

 - As of April 2018 any property with a rating of F or G will banned from being let to tenants.

 - Sellers in Scotland have to provide a more extensive “home report”, which includes an EPC, as well as a survey and a property questionnaire

 - EPCs are not required for listed buildings.
 This is because improvements such as installing double glazing are often prohibited on these types of buildings because they require structural changes

-- If you are not exempt, you need to have at least applied for an EPC by the time you put your home on the market.
+- If yours is not a listed building you need to have at least applied for an EPC by the time you put your home on the market.
 So get in early to make sure a missing EPC doesn’t slow you down

 I was given an EPC when I bought the property – is it still valid?

-- Most probably, yes.
+- Possibly, yes.
 EPCs were introduced in 2007 and they are valid for ten years.

 How do I find an EPC surveyor and how much will an EPC cost?